 - A minimum cumulative GPA of 2.0/4.0 in English coursework and Science coursework is required to be eligible for entrance into the dental assisting program.
-Both high school and college GPA's are evaluated. - Completion of all IUSD required immunizations and/ or pre-clinical requirements including BLS/AED/ CPR certification; criminal background check; health insurance; program and course orientations.
+Both high school and college GPA's are evaluated. - A minimum GPA does not guarantee admission.
+The actual GPA necessary for admission varies with the GPA distribution of the applicant pool. - Completion of all IUSD required immunizations and/ or pre-clinical requirements including BLS/AED/ CPR certification; criminal background check; health insurance; program and course orientations.